Funding options by publisher

 You want to publish in Copernicus Publications?

-Members of Freie Universität Berlin can publish free of charge in open access in approximately 100 journals from the Humanities and Social Sciences (HSS) that are subject to subscription.
+Members of Freie Universität Berlin can publish Open Access free of charge as corresponding author in hybrid journals from the following subjects:

 The transformative Open Access contract with the scientific publisher Elsevier is the third contract concluded by the DEAL consortium.
 The contract is of central importance for the German scientific landscape and the free availability of its research results.